Marco Arana: Tierra y Libertad movement

-In April 2009, he founded the Tierra y Libertad Movement, an environmentalist and leftist movement.
-In February 2010, he was suspended as a priest and decided to dedicate himself exclusively to his political candidacy with a view to the general elections of Peru in 2011.
-However, his party did not yet have its own electoral registration and seeks to promote a broad alliance of progressive parties and left with the social movements, of whose process he is proposed as a presidential candidate.
-However, his candidacy is not consolidated among the voters, so he temporarily withdraws from his candidacy.
+In April 2009, Arana founded the Tierra y Libertad Movement, an environmentalist and leftist organization.
+In February 2010, he was suspended as a priest and decided to focus exclusively on his political career ahead of Peru's 2011 general elections.
+At the time, his party lacked electoral registration and aimed to form a broad alliance of progressive parties and social movements, with Arana proposed as a presidential candidate.
+However, his candidacy lacked sufficient voter support, leading him to temporarily withdraw.

-After almost three years of collecting signatures, in April 2012 he managed to register the Tierra y Dignidad political party before the National Elections Jury, from which he promoted, together with other parties, the creation of a Broad Front of the left with a view to the 2016 electoral process.
-In October 2015, he presented himself in the primary elections of said party to be a candidate for the presidential elections of the following year, he would be in second place behind the Cusco congresswoman Verónika Mendoza.
-The ticket eventually place third, failing to qualify for the runoff.
+After nearly three years of collecting signatures, Arana successfully registered the Tierra y Dignidad political party with the National Elections Jury in April 2012.
+He then worked with other parties to establish a Broad Front ahead of the 2016 elections.
+In October 2015, he ran in his party's primary elections for the presidency, securing second place behind Cusco congresswoman Verónika Mendoza.
+The ticket ultimately finished third, falling short of qualifying for the runoff.

 Congressman

 In the 2016 general elections, the Broad Front became the first minority in parliament and Arana was elected Congressman.
 In these elections the alliance led by Verónika Mendoza obtains 20 representatives in the National Congress.

 In July 2017, after a year of internal confrontations between the Arana and Mendoza factions, the Frente Amplio bench formalized its break.
 The group Nuevo Peru (supporters of Mendoza) indicates that "this is a way out in the face of wear and tear on the bench where there is no consensus and an adequate functioning with the participation of the 20 congressmen" and that they will not lose "one more minute in fights than they distract us from the problems of Peruvians » due to the discrepancies with the faction of Tierra y Libertad led by Marco Arana.

 In an official letter sent by Nuevo Peru to Marco Arana, it reads: «The dialogue that you intend to initiate, after having excluded us more than two months ago from the decision-making of the parliamentary group, excluding from the meetings or failing to convene them, is a farce to which we are not going to lend ourselves.

 The insurmountable nature of the political discrepancies between the sectors of Marco Arana and Veronika Mendoza were exposed in the first presidential vacancy process against Pedro Pablo Kuczynski, where the Broad Front, led by Marco Arana, voted en bloc in favor of the vacancy while that the congressmen of Nuevo Peru left the hemicycle seconds before the voting began.
-Marco Arana's position in this process was because “the vacancy is led by the president himself. (...)
+Marco Arana's position in this process was because "the vacancy is led by the president himself. (...)
 This president lied to his constituents, he hid his conflicts of interest from them ».